KeelanAnderson/PP1-Pitstop-Academy/README.md

 the user will see the benefits of the courses.
 This should encourage the user to consider apply to the course that appeals to them.

-#### contact section
+#### Contact Section

 the contact section contains a phone number, email and our address if the user wished to contact us for more information and queries.
+This sections heading has been styled red to make it stand out better to the user.

 this section also contain an iframe with an exact pin location on google maps so the user will know where to find us and how to get there.

-#### footer
+#### Footer

 the footer contains links to all of our socail media which will open in a new tab if clicked by the user as so not to take them away from our page if clicked.

-#### courses page
+#### Courses Page

 the courses page provides information on both of our courses including:

-benefits of taking the courses objectives of the applicants content provided in the course duration and price of the course
+- benefits of taking the courses
+- objectives of the applicants
+- content provided in the course
+- duration and price of the course

 there is also a link to a application form for each course.